iinsouciant/CardGameLabSpring2025/Brainstorm.md

 - Nothing on the field placed by them
 - No more HP

+Additional Condition: Player A wins by default if a forfeit is called by a Player B.

 Player Actions per Turn (PRINTS OUT EACH TURN):
 - Can choose one action per unit
 - Attack